Property management software security

 Practically, procurement should use a vendor due diligence script that requests the SOC 2 Type II report, a current subprocessor list, encryption specifics (AES-256 at rest, TLS 1.2+ in transit), proof of PCI DSS for payments, recent pen test and SAST/DAST findings, and a documented incident response plan with recovery time objectives.
 Contract review should include a data processing agreement and breach notification obligations aligned with applicable laws such as GDPR and CCPA.
 This page presents a structured, step-by-step framework for conducting vendor security evaluations during property management software procurement.

-Create a ChatGPT article prompt for property management software security checklist
+Open a ChatGPT article prompt workflow for property management software security checklist

-Build an AI article outline and research brief for property management software security checklist
+Review an article outline and research brief for property management software security checklist

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.